PaulStapel/PaulStapel.github.io/content/Recipes/quick-mug-cookie.md

 - 5 tbsp flour
 - 2 - 3 tbsp milk
 - 2 tbsp sugar
-- a pinch of baking soda
 - Some optional toppings, like chocolate chips or fruits.

 ## Cooking plan
 - Melt your butter
 - Whisk everything together in a microwaveable mug or small bowl
+- You may also add some baking powder, but it may overflow if you add too much, so be careful!
 - Put in the microwave for 1 minute

 ## ENJOY!!